equivalent-philosophy/hagura/_posts/2017-12-24-what-is-minimalim.markdown

 Someone may have referenced *Steve Jobs* (former CEO of Apple) as minimalist as he was wearing same outline of cloths for several years.
+Annoyed that he needs to spend lot of time choosing cloths every morning he decided to limit his option to same choice of cloths for every day.

 ![Steve Jobs cloths](http://guruprasad.net/wp-content/uploads/2013/07/steve-turtleneck.jpg)

 So who is minimalist?